TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 An error message containing the string "Device lost" will always be sent when the device does not respond or is not reachable.

-To operate multiple devices in the same pipeline one can query the error details to retrieve the serial of the lost device.
+The received message will be in the format "Device lost (<SERIAL>)".

-For an example of message handling, see the example 09-device-lost
+For an example of message handling, see the example `09-device-lost`.

+.. note:: The following requires GStreamer >= 1.10

+To simplify error handling the tcamsrc sends an additional "Device lost" message with a GstStructure attached.
+This structure contains the string field "serial".
+This implies tiscamera was compiled with gstreamer >= 1.10.

 .. code-block:: c